mywork-dragon/ruby-on-rails-data-efficiency/docs/source/index.html.md

-installed_sdks.name | Name of the installed SDK installed_sdks.first_seen_date | The first date the SDK was seen in the app. installed_sdks.last_seen_date | The last date the SDK was seen in the app uninstalled_sdks.id | The MightySignal ID of the uninstalled SDK.
-It's recommended you store this so you can reference the SDK easily. uninstalled_sdks.name | Name of the uninstalled SDK uninstalled_sdks.first_seen_date | The first date the SDK was seen in the app. uninstalled_sdks.last_seen_date | The last date the SDK was seen in the app publisher.id | The MightySignal ID of the publisher publisher.websites | Websites listed under the publisher publisher.name | Name of the publisher
+installed_sdks.name | Name of the installed SDK installed_sdks.first_seen_date | The first date the SDK was seen in the app. installed_sdks.last_seen_date | The last date the SDK was seen in the app installed_sdks.categories | The categories of this SDK. uninstalled_sdks.id | The MightySignal ID of the uninstalled SDK.
+It's recommended you store this so you can reference the SDK easily. uninstalled_sdks.name | Name of the uninstalled SDK uninstalled_sdks.first_seen_date | The first date the SDK was seen in the app. uninstalled_sdks.last_seen_date | The last date the SDK was seen in the app uninstalled_sdks.categories | The categories of this SDK. publisher.id | The MightySignal ID of the publisher publisher.websites | Websites listed under the publisher publisher.name | Name of the publisher